Potolski/Athena/README.md

-#+Title:  Athena
+# Athena

 "Athena or Athene, often given the epithet Pallas, is an ancient Greek goddess associated with wisdom, handicraft, and warfare who was later syncretized with the Roman goddess Minerva.

-Since the Renaissance, Athena has become an international symbol of wisdom, the arts, and classical learning."[fn:1]
+"Since the Renaissance, Athena has become an international symbol of wisdom, the arts, and classical learning."[1]

-* What
+## What

 This app has the purpose to improve the way book's knowledge is widespread, increasing the possibilities to receive and retain the information contained in them.

-* How
+## How

 Phase 1 has the following objectives:
  - Have an audio player with options to change the speed the audio is being played at;